kangkyu/session-do/README.md

 ## session-do

 > You have said "I'll do it every now and then" on your tasks.
 But do you remember when?
-You might ask "When was the last time I've done it" for each task (or "session").
+You might ask "When was the last time I've done it" for each ongoing task (or "session").
 You might say "I have done this a while ago", but how long ago?

 This tool is for people who want to keep the momentum about many things to do.